-- (a) Brands are able to determine the origin of Input Materials sourced; and - (b) the Input Materials used in production of that Brand during the Reporting Period have been sourced solely (i.e. 100%) from Secondary Material sources; and

-(c) the Producer does not wish to voluntarily use one of the other three Tracks.
+- (a) Brands are able to determine whether the Input Materials sourced are Secondary Materials or Primary Materials; and - (b) the Input Materials used in production of that Brand during the Reporting Period have been sourced solely (i.e. 100%) from Secondary Material sources; and - (c) the Producer does not wish to voluntarily use one of the other three Tracks.